Weather Authority Alert: Winter weather impacts travel through Monday

 Our Weather Authority team is declaring a WEATHER AUTHORITY ALERT through Monday morning,

-Our forecasters are tracking significant snowfall, high winds and dramatic temperature drops.

-Winter Weather Advisories remain in effect through Monday morning for Missoula, Butte and Kalispell and through late Sunday evening for Bozeman.

-Heavy snow, high winds and blowing snow will make travel difficult.
+Heavy snow from the weekend, high winds and blowing snow will make travel difficult.
 Be prepared to take it slow.

 Follow the ABC FOX Montana Facebook page for updates.